ctuning/ck-scc/README.md

 You need to install Collective Knowledge framework (CK) as described [here](https://github.com/ctuning/ck#Installation).

-CK was designed to be very portable with minimal dependencies (any python and git client).
+CK was designed to be very portable with minimal dependencies (any Python and Git client).
 However if you experience any problems during installation, do not hesitate to ask for help using our [Slack channel](https://bit.ly/ck-slack) or [Google group](https://bit.ly/ck-google-group).